djeanql/MidnightMiner/README.md

 **Important:** You MUST use a fresh directory for Defensio mining.
 If you previously mined for Midnight, either re-download this repository to a new location or delete your existing `challenges.json`, `developer-addresses.json` and `wallets.json` files.

+Additionally, you must consolidate to a DIFFERENT address to where you consolidated your NIGHT.

 **Disclaimer:** MidnightMiner is NOT AFFILIATED with the Defensio project.
 Engage at your own risk.
 The tokens may be worth nothing.

 ---